babeloff/meso-forge-mirror/CONTRIBUTING.md

 If you have questions or need help:

 1. Check existing issues and pull requests
+2. Review the comprehensive documentation in `docs/`
-2. Open a new issue with your question
+3. Open a new issue with your question
-3. Join discussions in existing issues
+4. Join discussions in existing issues

 ## Code of Conduct